nevzorov46/News-App/README.md

 # News-App

-This app - is the test task for iOS starting position in the "FINAL".
+This app - is the test task for iOS starting position in the "FINAM".
 The app - is the list of the top news of the USA:

 ![1](https://user-images.githubusercontent.com/54248784/131170092-8918e83f-3eb3-4a89-859c-316aaa14c70c.png)